- GCSE (General Certificate of Secondary Education)

-From the age of 14, children begin to prepare for the GCSE exam (roughly equivalent to 9 classes in the Russian system), which includes compulsory and additional subjects (their list may vary depending on the institution).
+From the age of 14, students begin to prepare for the GCSE exam, which includes compulsory and additional subjects (their list may vary depending on the institution).
 GCSE boarding houses are perfected, a large number of courses are taught here, including exclusive ones, as well as several foreign languages.
 Exemplary list of disciplines:

-The final exam is conducted in the form of testing for each individual subject with the assignment of points in the form of Latin letters, where A is the highest score, G is the minimum passing grade, and U is unsatisfactory (corresponding to the Russian "deuce").
+The final exam is conducted in the form of testing for each individual subject with the assignment of points in the form of Latin letters, where A is the highest score, G is the minimum passing grade, and U is unsatisfactory.
 Students who passed the exam for grades A to C are assigned a second level of qualification, and on the marks from D to G - the first.
-Universities welcome second-tier applicants, and many higher education institutions can not enter with marks below C. Usually a two-year cycle of preparation for the GCSE is inseparable, that is, the child can not change the school during this period, so it's worthwhile to take care of all the nuances in advance.
+Universities welcome second-tier applicants, and many higher education institutions can not enter with marks below C. Usually a two-year cycle of preparation for the GCSE is inseparable, that is, the student can not change the school during this period, so it's worthwhile to take care of all the nuances in advance.

 Two-year course leading to the receipt of the A-Level certificate.
 This document gives an opportunity to enter any university in the country , and you can submit documents at the same time in no more than 5 educational institutions.

-The aim of A-Level is to provide the highest level of training and knowledge in the chosen direction.
-The pupil already at the start should clearly realize to which universities and specialties he will come, and, accordingly, to choose suitable disciplines.
+The aim of A-Level is to provide the highest level of education and knowledge in the chosen direction.
+The student already at the start should clearly realize to which universities and specialties he will come, and, accordingly, to choose suitable disciplines.
 Sample list of subjects:

 2) For directions: science, medicine, engineering:

 - Introduction to business